hugoferreira/hugoferreira.github.com/_posts/2015-09-22-the-mu-puzzle.markdown

 Rule 2 doubles the number of `I`'s present in a string.
 However, if $n$ is not a multiple of 3, 2$n$ is still not a multiple of 3 either.
 Rule 3, on the other hand, reduces the number of `I`'s by 3; but similarly, if $n$ is not a multiple of 3, $n$-3 isn't either.

-Hence, we are forced to accept that, **regardless the sequence of rules we try, by beginning with `MI` we would _never_ be able to reach a state where producing a `MU` is a possibility.**
+Hence, we are forced to accept that, **regardless the sequence of rules we try, by beginning with `MI` we would _never_ be able to reach a state where producing a `MU` is a possibility.** ∎

-Q.E.D.

 [^1]: I first learned about this puzzle in the amazing Douglas Hofstadter's book "[*Gödel, Escher, Bach: An Eternal Golden Braid*](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach)", and I've been using it in the last years as a way to introduce formal proofs via invariant preservation.
 As always, one can find more information about this puzzle in [Wikipedia](https://en.wikipedia.org/wiki/MU_puzzle).